aaarf404/Recipe-Rating-Prediction/README.md

 <div style="margin-top: -50px; margin-bottom: -50px;">
     <iframe src="assets/total_fatvssat_fat.html" width="800" height="300"></iframe>
 </div>
+The dark blue sections of each pivot table shows the highest average rating obtained in a certain pair combination column.
+It is interesting to notice that low protein and high total fat seems to obtain higher ratings, while calories and saturated fat doesn't show a much significant result of correlation with recipe rating.

 ## Assessment of Missingness
 We already know, for rating and avg_rating, the NaN values are ratings of 0.0, or that the user did not leave a star rating.
 Similarly, we suspect missingness in review and description are users not leaving a comment, and contributor not uploading a recipe description.
 We think it is possible that these columns are NMAR.
 For example, empty descriptionThese will be explored later.